 I genuinely loved the first episode of Picard.
 It was sweet, a lot of call backs and a good amount of reminiscence that got poured into the episode.
 But the following nine chapters really came out weird, flat and two dimensional for me.
 I did not feel my "warm blanket" at all during the season.
 I have never felt that during Disco either... everything was just distant and different.
 A Game of Thrones style Star Trek show that did not touch my soul in any level.
 Season 3 had a promise to show us a different era, but it turned out to be alien all along.
 I know we talking about a 1000 years or so, but in my mind that was a very big jump from where we almost got used to by the end of Such Sweet Sorrow.

-I'm not going to trash any of these new Star Trek shows, no. I've never really "trashed" any of them.
+I'm not going to trash any of these new Star Trek shows, NO. I've never really "trashed" any of them.
 As a matter of fact I've tried very hard to see the good things in these shows, but for some reason I was just forcing myself.
 You know the kind of feeling that Tom Paris got after getting Neelix's Leola Soup... you can force yourself to like it, you can try adding extra pepper or salt into it, it's still going taste bad.

 The Star Trek I fell in love with showed me an example how to be a better human.
 The show really changed my life around for the better.
 When I was a kid I was a bit of a rascal, was not a Wesley Crusher in school, but getting introduced to Voyager, then DS9 and TNG definitely showed me a standard of what a person should be.
 The "starfleet way" I called it sometimes and it constantly reminded me of something that I wanted to reach as an individual.
 My grades improved light years compare to what it was, my mind got into the right place and I became a better person...
 I still have a long way to go though. :)

 The new Trek does not feel this way for me.
 It does not inspire me, it does not make me feel good and it does not spark joy in my eyes.
 When I watched an episode of Voyager I was talking about it for a weeks and on, and been re-watching the episodes one after the other before the new episode - my parents and brothers hated me for occupying the TV all the time, bless them.
 With Discovery, Picard and even Lower Decks I have not watched an episode twice... just did not feel right.
 Every show and season feels like we have a "universal scale threat" to deal with and only the hero character can deal with that.
-In the old days it was more about getting out there and telling stories, testing humanity and ourselves... here we are fighting for survival in every episode and season.
+In the "old days," it was more about getting out there and telling stories, testing humanity and ourselves... here we are fighting for survival in every episode and season.

 The actors are fine, they do a great job, but the characters don't feel like the ones I could get attached to.
 Let's see, with Dax, the EMH, Data or even Neelix I have a much stronger connection than what I have with Tilly, Jurati or Mariner.
 Also the way how they "act" on screen does not feel as authentic either.

 You remember I said that this whole "realisation" started with Picard?
 Yes, the last time I've seen Jean-Luc it was in Nemesis and that's where I left him.
 Patrick Stewart has become Patrick Stewart ever since and even though he came back to his role, he did not feel like Picard at all to me.
 Nor Data or Riker or Troi.
 They felt like Stewart, Frakes, Sirtis and Spiner... and how could I forget about Seven of Nine?
 I know, people change in a course of 10-15-25 years, we all do.
 However these characters became something different for me.
 And the occasional cameos and so called "fan service" does not make this up for me either.
-I mean it was nice to see Leonard Nimoy as a cameo in the latest episode, but aside that the episode did not bring it to me.
+I mean it was nice to see Leonard Nimoy as a cameo in Discovery, but aside that the episode did not bring it to me.

 If you think the shows were the only reason to come to this conclusion, than I have a final point to make and that is comes down to us, fans.
 I generally love talking about Star Trek with anyone.
 Yes, I occasionally get that remark that I am a "loser" that I love Enterprise just as much as I love Voyager or TNG, but that is fine.
 I do not understand, but as I mentioned, we do not have to agree on everything.